-The information on gluteus maximus syndrome is based on information kindly supplied to me by Adrian Good, an osteopath and physiotherapist in Melbourne, Australia (email: email@example.com), and author of Pain Relief - Manual Therapies Can Help, Lothian Books, ISBN: 0734403240.
-The link is to the UK Amazon website, as it was not on the USA Amazon site.
+The information on gluteus maximus syndrome is based on information kindly supplied to me by Adrian Good, an osteopath and physiotherapist (see Doctors and specialists in Australia (Victoria)).

 One muscle which is often thought to be the cause of pain when sitting is the piriformis.
 You have two piriformis muscles, running horizontally from the lower spine to the top of each thighbone (femur).
 The piriformis runs over the sciatic nerve, and piriformis syndrome is thought to develop when the muscle becomes tight or spasms and places pressure on the sciatic nerve.
 This can cause pain in the lower back and/or pain that radiates to the buttocks and down the leg.
 Pain is often made worse by sitting.

 According to one doctor, "Piriformis syndrome can cause pain in the low back, groin, perineum, buttock, hip and other areas, and can also cause dyspareunia (painful intercourse) and pain in the rectum during defecation.
 Piriformis problems are very diverse and very common, and fortunately respond very well to treatment in massage therapy".
 There is more information on piriformis syndrome on the Spine-Health web site.